jss367/jss367.github.io/_posts/2020-01-30-jupyter-environments-and-kernels.md

 ## Python and environment not matching

-If you're in your PT environment but that's not the Python distribution you're seeing when you `sys.executable`, you'll need to edit you `kernel.json` file that you found with `jupyter kernelspec list`.
+If you're in your PT environment but that's not the Python distribution you're seeing when you `sys.executable`, you'll need to edit your `kernel.json` file that you found with `jupyter kernelspec list`.